British Judge Sentences Julian Assange To 50 Weeks In Prison

 Judge Deborah Taylor said Assange's time in the embassy had cost British taxpayers the equivalent of $21 million, and that he had sought asylum in a "deliberate attempt to delay justice," according to Reuters.

-Supporters of the 47-year-old, who see him as a light shining truth on government abuses of power, congregated nearby and reportedly repeated the words "Shame on you" to the judge.
+Supporters of the 47-year-old, who see him as a light shining truth on government abuses of power, shouted "Free Julian Assange" as the van that transported him left Southward Crown Court.

+Protesters congregated nearby, criticizing the mainstream media and reportedly repeated the words "Shame on you" to the judge.

-Assange was wanted on charges of sexual misconduct and faced extradition to Sweden, but Ecuador granted him asylum.
-Assange has maintained his innocence.
+Assange was wanted on charges of sexual misconduct and he faced extradition to Sweden, but Ecuador granted him asylum.
+Assange has maintained that he is innocent.

-He is scheduled to face another court hearing Thursday and faces the possibility of extradition to the United States.
+Assange is scheduled to face another court hearing Thursday, as he faces the possibility of extradition to the United States.
 The U.S. Justice Department has accused him of helping former intelligence analyst Chelsea Manning in cracking a password stored on Department of Defense computers.
-Authorities said the trove of classified documents that WikiLeaks eventually published threatened national security.
+Authorities said the trove of classified documents that WikiLeaks eventually published threatened U.S. national security.

 Manning was convicted and served more than six years in prison.
 Her 35-year sentence was commuted by then-President Barack Obama.